 This conference is envisioned as a space to address bilingualism in our schools and communities.
 We would like to gather teachers, administrators, and school officials from all over the state to promote interactive discussions and dialogues about the effects, challenges, and consequences of raising and teaching bilingual children.
 With the implementation of Common Core and Global Competencies, the number of bilingual children and dual-immersion schools has been on a steady incline.
 The goal of the conference is to have current biliteracy teachers share their knowledge, questions and concerns about implementing the Common Core in two-way Spanish programs.
 We welcome current classroom teachers to share their knowledge in small breakout sessions.

-*Please email Gabby Robles at email@example.com if you are interested in becoming a presenter.
+*Please email Gabby Robles at firstname.lastname@example.org if you have any questions.